backdrop-contrib/recaptcha/README.md

 Versions
 --------
-All 1.x versions implement the traditional reCAPTCHA.
-All 2.x versions implement the new NoCAPTCHA reCAPTCHA.
+This port is currently just of the 2.x version which implements the new NoCAPTCHA reCAPTCHA.

 Requirements
 ------------